angular-university/au-input/README.md

-# Angular SVG Inputs - Font Awesome and Material Design Icons
+# Angular Icon Inputs - Font Awesome and Material Design

 This module contains a couple of Angular Input box components that allow to add a SVG icon inside the input.
 All icons available on either the [Font Awesome](http://fontawesome.io) or the [Google Material Design](https://material.io/icons/) icon libraries can be used.